gitgabrio/drools-arch-refactoring/engines/drl-engine/Readme.md

 4. ruleunit usage (e.g. for Rest endpoints ?)

-At Runtime, the `FRI` should univocally define
+At Runtime, the `FRI` should univocal define
 1. the kind of runtime
 2. (eventually) the session id

+E.g.
+1. at compile time a given `/drl/something` resource is compiled
+2. at runtime, the `/drl/kiesessionlocal/something` will be asked for
+3. `kiesessionlocal` would be the submodule identifier, and the specific implementation will return `true` on `canManage` method